magnus-larsson/ml-spring-http-client-crac-error-demo/README.md

 > **Note:** See the main branch for how to reproduce the open socket error during CRaC checkpoint creation.

-The project consists of a Spring Boot app that provides one HTTP endpoint.
-This endpoint use a RestTemplate bean to send HTTP requests to `https://httpbin.org/uuid`.
+The project consists of a Spring Boot app that provides a HTTP endpoint which use a RestTemplate bean to send HTTP requests to `https://httpbin.org/uuid`.

 To try out the working solution in a Linux environment, clone the project from GitHub and run the test script `tests.bash`.
 The test script calls the endpoint during the warmup, i.e., before the `jcmd myapp.jar JDK.checkpoint` command is executed.
 On Mac and Windows, a Docker container can be used as described below.